The ULHPC Team is committed to excellence and support of the University research community through several side services:

 |Service||Git||SVN/Subversion||ULHPC users||External Users||Static websites hosting|

-Gforge service will be decommissioned EOY 2020
+Gforge service is decommissioned since 2020

 - Situation: the Gforge @ Uni.lu service has been in production since 2008 and kept up-to-date until now.
 Nevertheless, the underground product line (Gforge, moved to FusionForge after the a break-up of the original open source project in february 2009) proved to be hard to maintained, security fixes takes time to be integrated and the few unique features of the service (SVN support, static website hosting) no longer justify the maintenance effort as more recent and sustainable alternatives emerged.